 If you come in summer, you can stay in a refurbished gypsy caravan, named Suite Gypsy, parked out in the gardens, a charmingly quirky option, with its spacious wood-lined interiors (double/twin room, sitting area, bathroom with big tub) and its flower-ringed wooden deck outside.

 All have large double/kingsize or twin beds, grand bathrooms with inviting tubs or powerful rainfall showers, CD players, air con/heating and a minibar.

-For dinner, there's a set daily menu consisting of 3 delectable courses.
-Kilpérick cooks.
+For dinner,Table d'hotes restaurant offers set daily-changing dishes cooked by gastronomic extraordinaire Fabien Morosolli.
 You might get ginger and chicken soup with crème fraiche, local trout in a white wine sauce, and raspberry tart with vanilla ice cream and a fruit coulis.
 Sometimes a barbecue can be fired up.
-Thanks to the thriving garden, much of the fresh produce is plucked straight from the plant and into the pot.
-Note that dinner is served daily during the high season, and on request at other times.
+Thanks to the thriving garden, much of the fresh produce is plucked straight from the plant and into the pot - you can even go along with the chef to pick which vegetables you'd like to eat that evening.

 There are plenty of places to eat out should you desire to leave the gardens.
 In the nearby ancient hilltop village of Mougins (a 5-minute drive) you’ll find the Michelin two-star Le Moulin de Mougins.
 For good country cooking and friendly service, try Le Petit Fouet, which doubles as a shop selling jars of truffles, fois gras, coq au vin.
 Our favourite spot was the busy Bistro de Mougins where we ate the most delicious duck breast with ginger and honey.